covidincustody/data-transparency-cpra/README.md

 Download repository and modify run.py file to reflect the appropriate read and write paths.
 For simplest execution, use Anaconda Environment (https://www.anaconda.com/products/distribution) which has the necessary modules or packages pre-installed.
 Navigate to either data-transparency-cpra/transparency-scores or data-transparency-cpra/visualizations and execute program as ``python run.py`` in the Anaconda terminal.

-Please contact info@covidincustody.org with any questions or concerns
+Please contact info@covidincustody.org with any questions or concerns.